Run a Docker container.

 By default, each container’s access to the host machine’s CPU cycles is unlimited.
 You can set various constraints to limit a given container’s access to the host machine’s CPU cycles.

-The files to create on the local filesystem.
+YESThe files to create on the working.
 It can be a map or a JSON object.

 Docker can enforce hard memory limits, which allow the container to use no more than a given amount of user or system memory, or soft limits, which allow the container to use as much memory as it needs unless certain conditions are met, such as when the kernel detects low memory or contention on the host machine.
 Some of these options have different effects when used alone or when more than one option is set.